 Hair transplants are often the best solution to any issues with hair loss and baldness.
-There are two types of the procedure includes– FUT (follicular unit transplantation) and FUE (follicular unit extraction).
+There are two types of procedure includes– FUT (follicular unit transplantation) and FUE (follicular unit extraction).

 Each technique produces a different type of scarring on the scalp.
 The amount of scarring also depends on the surgeon’s skill and experience.
 However today due to modern technology the wound-closure techniques improved.